tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 We went with FireLens.
 It's what both [AWS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html) and [Datadog](https://docs.datadoghq.com/integrations/ecs_fargate/?tab=webui#log-collection) point you at for Fargate, it's configured entirely in the task definition (so it's Terraform, not application code), and the application just writes JSON to stdout like it always did.

-The timeline matters for the rest of this article, so: logs were flowing on a Wednesday in June.
-I filed two bugs against my own setup that Saturday, and both were closed the following Thursday.
-About a week from "it works" to "it actually works".
-It took a few more months to understand why.
+Logs were flowing on a Wednesday in June.
+I filed two bugs against my own setup that Saturday, and both were closed the following Thursday, so it took about a week to get from "it works" to "it actually works".
+Understanding why took a few more months.

 ## The happy path